 - Medical Expenses – You can recover compensation for all reasonable and necessary costs associated with treating your injuries, including hospital bills, doctor visits, surgeries, medications, physical therapy, and any ongoing care you may need.

 - Lost Wages – If your injuries keep you out of work, you can recover the income you lose as a result.
-This includes salary, hourly pay, bonuses, commissions, and other employment benefits.
+This includes pecuniary losses such as salary, hourly pay, bonuses, commissions, and other employment benefits.

-- Loss of Earning Capacity – If your injuries prevent you from returning to your previous job or earning at the same level as before, you can seek compensation for your diminished earning potential over your lifetime.
+- Loss of Earning Capacity – If your injuries prevent you from returning to your previous job or earning at the same level as before, you can seek compensation.
+This also includes future losses such as diminished earning potential and lost earnings over your lifetime that is considered a financial loss.

 - Property Damage – An accident that damages your vehicle or other personal property allows you to recover either the cost of repairs or the fair market value of the lost property.